 Frequently Asked Questions (FAQs)

-What can I serve with French onion casserole?
+what can i serve with French onion casserole?

-How do I store leftovers?
+how do i store leftovers?

-Can I make French onion casserole ahead of time?
+can i make French onion casserole ahead of time?

-What is the best type of cheese to use?
+what’s the best type of cheese?

 Conclusion